jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   .. note::

-    your results can be different because of your Python_ version
+    results can be different because of Python_ version

   .. code-block:: python